sfc-gh-boconnor/government_hackathon/README.md

 ## 2 Data Analysis with a Notebook

-We will use the built in notebooks to do some analysis on the synthetic data.
+We will use a notebook to do some analysis on the synthetic data.
 Before this, go to the market place and search for More Metrics.
 We will add Residential postcodes as an additional dataset.
 Do not change the name of the database.

 - Go to the market place and search for residential postcodes.
 Get the data.